 The social link was replaced in the female protagonist's route, but she herself might qualify as well—if the player so chooses, she can spend her free time at the arcade, either alone or with a social link such as Junpei.

-In Borderlands 2 DLC Tiny Tina's Assault on Dragon Keep, Lilith and Tina are the two characters most interested in Tabletop RPGs compared to the guys (especially Mordecai).
+In Borderlands 2 DLC Tiny Tina's Assault on Dragon Keep, Lilith and Tina are big fans of Tabletop RPGs, particularly when compared to the guys.
 Lilith even claims that as a child, she was bullied for being a Siren as well as her love of Bunkers and Badasses.
 The attitude towards gamer girls is parodied in the sidequest "Fake Gamer Guy" where Mister Torgue is accused of not being a true nerd since he's an overly masculine buff guy, to which he repeatedly points out how discriminatory this type of thinking is and how insecure Lilith must be to make such an accusation.